leventebalogh/vscode-snippet-console-log/README.md

 # console.log() snippet for VS Code
-This dumb widget is only adding the following trivial (but for me pretty useful) snippet to VS Code:
-The only difference in this snippet is that it adds those separator lines which can make it easier to spot your logs if you have a lot of other logs in the console, or if they are hard to filter.
+The only plus in this snippet is that **it adds those separator lines around your log** which can make it easier to spot your logs if you have a lot of other logs in the console, or if they are hard to filter.

 ![Example console.log() snippet for VS Code](./assets/console.log.snippet.gif)